Search Library History Today Blog

 Library of Parliament, Ottawa, 1940s

 In the spring of 1946, Elizabeth Homer Morton, the Secretary of the Canadian Library Council, recounted her observations on special library services to the Special Libraries Toronto Chapter.
-In the fall of 1945, she had travelled across Canada to assess library services.
+In the fall of 1945 she had travelled across Canada to personally assess library services.
 She visited a variety of special libraries: the Oakalla Prison Farm libraries in Burnaby, British Columbia; the library of the hospital ship Lady Nelson in Halifax Harbour; the Co-operative Wheat Pool libraries on the Prairies; and the extension work of Hudson’s Bay House in Winnipeg to company posts.
 She concluded optimistically, “Library service in Canada owes a great debt to the special librarians past and present.
 Not content with building up their own collections, they have done much for Canada’s education and information services by encouraging the institution of public library services.”
-Indeed, the growth of special libraries due to the intensity of industry and research in the war years 1940–45 had given cause for optimism in the two Canadian chapters of the Special Libraries Association (SLA), in Montreal and Toronto.
-While government libraries, such as the majestic Library of Parliament, comprised the majority of special libraries, small business libraries were being established at a greater pace and proving their worth.
+Indeed, more attetnion to special libraries due to the intensity of industry and research in the war years 1940–45 had given cause for optimism in the two Canadian chapters of the Special Libraries Association (SLA), in Montreal and Toronto.
+While government libraries, such as the majestic Library of Parliament, comprised the majority of special libraries, smaller technical and business libraries were proving their worth.
+The 1948–50 Dominion Bureau of Statistics (DBS) reported 196 total libraries, an increase from 158 in its 1942–44 survey.

 Three Postwar Conferences, 1947–49